What’s really holding up your factsheet production? (Hint: It’s a four-letter word)

 TAMPs provide practice management, marketing, and investment strategies to independent financial advisors.
 Timeliness and accuracy of communications are critical to their business operations.
 This west-coast TAMP is among the most successful of their kind.
 They experience substantial growth as they add more strategies and more clients (advisors) to their platform.
 The director for this TAMP knew they must address the root cause of their production inefficiencies.
 That’s the only way to scale their operations effectively, meet their SLAs, and manage risk.
 So, they started by taking a closer look at how they were managing their data.

 The cost of manual data management

 As with all types of investment firms, this firm is inundated with data from many different internal and external providers in non-user-friendly formats.
 However, their data scenario is on the more complicated end of the spectrum.
 The firm’s strategies are often composed of Funds, ‘Funds of Funds’, or higher-level composite investments that can be up to 5 levels deep, resulting in a great deal of source data to be aggregated and calculated.
 For instance, if they want to calculate class exposure for US Equity in a particular strategy, they first have to evaluate the strategy holdings and then if those funds are multi-asset, the fund’s holdings.
 It was a very nested calculation that was done manually in Excel by their very talented Analyst.

 This manual process was taking their analyst anywhere from 40 to 120 hours to complete for each reporting period.
 Their Director saw this as a poor use of talent and an impediment to the firm’s growth.
 He immediately pinpointed data automation as the low-hanging fruit.

-This automation solution is a scalable platform that will continue to accommodate their growing production demands and manage risk as they grow and expand the firm.
+This automation solution is a scalable platform.
+It will continue to accommodate their growing production demands and manage risk as they expand the firm.

 From the Blog:The 3 Ways to Approach Content Automation